 GENERAL COURSES

-- All students must chose an English course.
+- All students must choose an English and Mathematics course.

 - Five other courses must be chosen including at least one List B. Courses can be chosen from ATAR or Enterprise (General or VET).